 Learn more about Dr. Glimcher [PDF]

-The national Marion Spencer Fay Award, now in its 53rd year, is given annually to a woman physician or scientist who has made an exceptionally significant contribution to health care as a practitioner, medical educator, administrator or research scientist.
+The national Marion Spencer Fay Award is given annually to a woman physician or scientist who has made an exceptionally significant contribution to health care as a practitioner, medical educator, administrator or research scientist.
 The award includes a $10,000 honorarium.